DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Calculation of the stress intensity factors

 \section{Calculation of the stress intensity factors}

-Stress intensity factors (SIFs) are crucial parameters to fracture problems for identification of the crack propagation.
+{A.\arabic{equation}} {A.\arabic{figure}} {A.\arabic{table}} Stress intensity factors (SIFs) are crucial parameters to fracture problems for determine the crack propagation and material failure.
 Here, we use the displacement extrapolation method to derive SIFs.
 The main idea of this method is to utilize the crack opening displacement (COD) to fit the SIFs.
 For homogeneous and linear elastic materials, the relationship of COD and SIFs are given by \cref{homo_COD}.
 The relation can be rewritten as:

 Then linear regression technique is employed to fit ${\widetilde{K}}_i(r)$ $(i=1,2)$, and the SIFs can then be decided by the intercept:

 Similarly, for bi-material interface cracks, the SIFs can be calculated by using \cref{interface_COD}.
 The real and imaginary parts are separated, and the relation can be rewritten as: